Verifying Switched System Stability With Logic: Case Studies

 The specification $\exholotimefml \mnodefequiv T_0 > 0 \limply \astabhp{\exholotime}$ is again proved by analyzing both cases of the controller in the loop invariants, e.g., with the pre-attractivity invariant $\invarianta$:

-The left conjunct says the system may start transiently on the $z$-axis (away from $z=0$) at time $t=0$.
-The right conjunct gives explicit bounds on $\norm{x,y,z}$, which, for sufficiently large $t \geq T$ implies that the system enters $\norm{x,y,z} < \varepsilon$ as required for pre-attractivity.
+The top conjunct says the system may start transiently on the $z$-axis (away from $z=0$) at time $t=0$.
+The bottom conjunct gives explicit bounds on $\norm{x,y,z}$, which, for sufficiently large $t \geq T$, implies that the system enters $\norm{x,y,z} < \varepsilon$ as required for pre-attractivity.
 The transient term $\delta^2(2T_0^2+1)$ upper bounds the (squared) norm of the system state after starting on the $z$-axis in ball $\norm{x,y,z} < \delta$ and following mode \circled{A} for the maximum stopwatch duration $\tau = T_0$.